DrAlzahraniProjects/csusb_spring2025_cse6550_team4/README.md

 chmod +x docker-cleanup.sh
 ```

-### Step 8: Run the script to stop and remove the Docker image:
+### Step 8: Run the script to stop and remove the Docker image and container :

 ```bash
 ./docker-cleanup.sh